MSNBC - McClatchy Rhode Island Poll October 2006

 The margin for error, according to standards customarily used by statisticians, is no more than plus or minus 4 percentage points.
 This means that there is a 95 percent probability that the "true" figure would fall within that range if the entire population were sampled.
 The margin for error is higher for any subgroup, such as a gender or regional grouping.

-If the 2006 election for Governor were held today, would you vote for:
+If the 2006 Governor’s election were held today, would you vote for:

-If the 2006 election for Washington’s U.S. Senate seat were held today, would you vote for:
+If the 2006 Senate election were held today, would you vote for:

 Do you approve or disapprove of George W. Bush’s overall job performance as President?
-(Is that, strongly approve/disapprove or somewhat approve/disapprove?)
+(Is that, strongly approve, somewhat approve, somewhat disapprove, or strongly disapprove?)

 NOT SURE 1%